michaelrbarb/Getting_and_Cleaning_Data/Code Book.md

     - fBodyBodyGyroJerkMag-mean()
     - fBodyBodyGyroJerkMag-std()
     - fBodyBodyGyroJerkMag-meanFreq()
-- average:  The average of each variable by subject and activity
+- average:  The average of each variable by subject and activity.